jeetpatel242/jeetpatel242/ReadMe.md

 <br />

 - 👋 Hi, I’m Jeet Patel
-- 🌱 I’m currently pursuing my master's in robotics engineering at the University of Maryland, College Park.
+- 🌱 I completed my master's in robotics engineering at the University of Maryland, College Park.
-- 👀 My areas of interest incude robotics, software development, computer vision and Mechatronics.
+- 👀 My areas of interest incude software development, computer vision, robotics and Mechatronics.
 - My passion for software lies with dreaming up ideas and making them come true with solving real-world problems.
 - 💬 ask me about anything, i am happy to help; do reach, [email](mailto:jeetpatel242@gmail.com) :)